 Social and human capital development is also central to the vision for a prosperous and inclusive community.
-Actionable items include initiating a regional child care study, renovating outdated industrial/manufacturing training facilities at Elizabethtown Community and Technical College (ECTC), and expanding ECTC's Springfield campus to include welding, industrial maintenance, and nursing.
+Actionable items include initiating a regional child care study (as mentioned in the previous section), renovating outdated industrial/manufacturing training facilities at Elizabethtown Community and Technical College (ECTC), and expanding ECTC's Springfield campus to include welding, industrial maintenance, and nursing.
 Legislative priorities include funding for Phase II renovation of ECTC's Technical Building and increased funding for the Work Ready Kentucky Scholarship program.